SPY Near Record High While State Street Sentiment Index Moves Even Lower

 Chart 4: Long-term SPY Chart with Yield

 The top (black) curve is SPY adjusted for dividends.
 The middle (green) curve is SPY prices not adjusted for dividends.
-The bottom (orange) curve is the yield of the S&P500 which closely matches the yield of SPY less the small management fee.
+The bottom (orange) curve is the yield of the S&P 500 which closely matches the yield of SPY less the small management fee.

-Chart 5: State Street Investor Confidence Index vs the Nasdaq:
+Chart 5: State Street Investor Confidence Index vs. the Nasdaq:

-Chart 6: State Street Investor Confidence Index vs the Dow:
+Chart 6: State Street Investor Confidence Index vs. the Dow:

 Summary:

 The State Street Investor Confidence Index is much closer to record lows than record highs.
-For contrarians, this slow-moving index that measures what investors have in their portfolios is bullish for the long-term.
+For contrarians, this slow-moving index that measures what investors have in their portfolios is bullish for the long term.

-Sentiment charts are not perfect."All or nothing Market timing" seems foolish to me.
+Sentiment charts are not perfect.
+"All or nothing Market timing" seems foolish to me.
 If you have nothing in the markets, these pullbacks may be your only opportunity before the markets reverse to new highs.
 Likewise, even if you are extremely bullish for the future, I feel it is always wise to have some cash for the three extraordinary buying opportunities like we saw during the past year when the market was down over 14%.

 Notes

-SPY is the exchange traded fund for the S&P 500 Index with a net expense ratio of 0.0945%.
+SPY is the exchange-traded fund for the S&P 500 Index with a net expense ratio of 0.0945%.

-IVV is Blackrock's "iShares Core S&P 500 ETF" which is another exchange traded fund that tracks the S&P 500 Index with a very low net expense ratio of only 0.04%as of 11/3/16.
+IVV is BlackRock's "iShares Core S&P 500 ETF" which is another exchange-traded fund that tracks the S&P 500 Index with a very low net expense ratio of only 0.04% as of 11/3/16.
 You can trade IVV at Fidelity without commissions.
 It is a lower cost alternative to SPY.

-VOO is Vanguard's newer (than SPY) exchange traded fund that tracks the S&P 500 Index.
+VOO is Vanguard's newer (than SPY) exchange-traded fund that tracks the S&P 500 Index.

 I own and write about SPY, as I have many years of data for it, but IVV and VOO could do slightly better than SPY over time because they have lower expense ratios.

-VTI is Vanguard's "Total Stock Market" exchange traded fund.
+VTI is Vanguard's "Total Stock Market" exchange-traded fund.
 If you want to invest in a single fund, that is my first choice over SPY.
 I recommend SPY and several other ETFs (or their index fund equivalents at Vanguard and Fidelity) in my core portfolios for more opportunities to rebalance between these funds.

 Disclosure: I am long SPY and own the traditional index fund versions of VTI and VOO bought long ago in various taxable and tax deferred accounts.